EU strikes deal forcing Netflix, Amazon to fund European content

-BRUSSELS (Reuters) - EU lawmakers and member states on Thursday struck a preliminary deal that will allow countries to force online streaming services including Netflix and Amazon’s video service to help fund European films and TV shows.
+BRUSSELS (Reuters) - EU lawmakers and member states on Thursday struck a preliminary deal that will allow countries to force online streaming services including Netflix (NFLX.O) and Amazon’s (AMZN.O) video service to help fund European films and TV shows.

-The new rules are part of an overhaul of the European Union’s broadcasting rules and include a quota of 30 percent for European works on video-on-demand platforms, the European Parliament said.
+The new law extends the European Union’s broadcasting rules to online video services and includes a quota of 30 percent for European works on video-on-demand platforms, the European Parliament said.

-Video-sharing platforms like Google’s YouTube and Facebook will also have to take measures against content “inciting violence, hatred and terrorism.”
+Video-sharing platforms like Google’s YouTube (GOOGL.O) and Facebook (FB.O) will also have to take measures against content “inciting violence, hatred and terrorism.”

 Online platforms will need to create a “transparent, easy-to-use and effective mechanism to allow users to report or flag content.”